PRiauwindu/Boat-Manufacturer-Profit-Simulation-using-Breakpoint-Method-and-Optimization-using-Optimise-Function/README.md

 Analysis utilized Monte Carlo Simulation to incorporate uncertainty factor for the expected profit for GWS company.

-2. Optimization analysis to determine the number of boats GWS should produce to maximize:
+**2. Optimization analysis to determine the number of boats GWS should produce to maximize:**
 - Their expected profit
 - The 10th percentile of their profit
 - The probability that they will earn a profit of at least $50 million